 In the discussion would it be worth identifying and discussing the use of other means of support - if women truly don't like groups, especially in this young age group that are digitally savvy?

-This is an important topic but beyond the scope of this paper [and word limitations.
+This is an important topic but beyond the scope of this paper [and word limitations].
 The paper is focussing on the role of midwives in research, not whether group care is suitable for a young age group.
 However we expect to write about that topic once the trial is completed.

 Were transport costs available for participants as respondent 4 and 2 mention this as an issue?

 Transport costs were provided for group participants.
-This has been noted in the study.
+This has been noted.
 It was explained at group presentations that this would be the case.

 Theme 4 would also appear to point to lack of education and information about the trial and the planned intervention as being problematic to referral.